infinite-table/infinite-react/www/content/blog/2024/02/02/how-to-configure-default-sorting.md

 ## Local vs remote sorting

 The above example uses local sorting.
-If you don't explicitly specify a <PropLink name="sortMode" /> prop on the DataGrid, the sorting will be done locally, in the browser.
+If you don't explicitly specify a that changes in the <PropLink name="sortInfo" /> should trigger a reload (via the <PropLink name="shouldReloadData.sortInfo" /> prop), the sorting will be done locally, in the browser.

-However, you can also have remote sorting - for this scenario, make sure you use <PropLink name="sortMode">sortMode="remote"</PropLink>.
+However, you can also have remote sorting - for this scenario, make sure you use <PropLink name="shouldReloadData.sortInfo">shouldReloadData.sortInfo=true</PropLink>.

 <Note>